|About OHP||How can I get involved?|

 |Prior authorization||How do I request prior authorization for medical or dental services?|

-If the member is in an OHP health plan (PCO or CCO) or dental plan (DCO), contact the plan.
+If the member is in an OHP coordinated care organization (CCOA or CCOB) or dental plan (DCO), contact the plan.

 For members not in an OHP plan, use the Provider Web Portal, or complete the DHS/OHA 3971.
-Fax appropriate documentation to DMAP under a completed EDMS Coversheet.
+Fax appropriate documentation to OHA under a completed EDMS Coversheet.

-Refer to the administrative rules for your program to find out what documentation is required for your PA request to DMAP.
+Refer to the administrative rules for your program to find out what documentation is required for your PA request to OHA.

 |Prioritized List||How does the Prioritized List work?|